President of Media Sales, Black Entertainment Television (BET)

 Carr has authored two books, Dirty Little Secrets and Little Black Book: Daily Motivations for Business and Personal Growth.
 He openly lays out his blueprint to greatness, covering much-needed topics like Leadership, Culture, Strategy, Vision, Success, and Diversity.

-Carr has been recognized by theboardiQ as a Top 100 Hall of Fame African-American and was named one of the Most Influential Black Corporate Directors by Savoy Magazine.
-He was honored with the 2022 Media Award from the AEF (ANA Educational Foundation) for his outstanding contributions to the next generation of young, diverse advertising and marketing leaders.
+Most recently, Carr was inducted into the 2023 Advertising Hall of Fame.
+Carr has also been recognized by theboardiQ as a Top 100 Hall of Fame African American and was named one of the Most Influential Black Corporate Directors by Savoy Magazine.
 He has served on more advertising industry boards than any other African American.
 He held seats on the International Radio and Television Society (IRTS), the Video Advertising Bureau (VAB), the Advertising Council, and the American Advertising Federation (AAF).

 He currently serves on Cedar Fair’s Board of Directors, Drake University’s Board of Trustees, and The United States Track and Field Foundation (USATF) Board.

 Mr. Carr attended Drake University on a full athletic scholarship and received a B.A. in Broadcast Journalism.
 He has been happily married for 36 years.
 For more information, visit iamlouiscarr.com or follow him on Facebook, Instagram, and Twitter @iamlouiscarr and Louis Carr on LinkedIn.

 Inductee, Advertising Hall of Fame